slmnv5/pepelats/README.md

 - Style drum is pattern based, have adjustable swing parameter
 - Loop drum uses the first song part as drums, good for beatboxing

-### Installation and configuration

-- The looper is installed by cloning repository.
-Optinal LCD touch screen installed by script

 ### [Read more ... ](./doc/contents.md)